TUNNELING-GROUP/aqua-duct/docs/source/valve_manual.rst

 Analysis
 ^^^^^^^^

-Fith stage of Valve calculations analyses results calculated in stages 1 to 4.
-Result of analyssi is displayed on the screen (or can be save to test file) and compirises of following parts:
+Fifth stage of Valve calculations analyses results calculated in stages 1 to 4.
+Results of the analysis is displayed on the screen or can be save to text file and comprise of following parts:

 * Tile and data stamp.
 * [Optional] Dump of configuraion options.